huggingface/blog/classification-use-cases.md

 Julien Simon, Chief Evangelist at Hugging Face: “SetFit for text classification tasks is a great tool to add to the ML toolbox.”
 ```

-The Witty Works team found the performance was more than adequate with as little as 15-20  labeled sentences per specific word.
+The Witty Works team found the performance was adequate with as little as 15-20  labeled sentences per specific word.

 ```diff
 Elena Nazarenko, Lead Data Scientist at Witty Works: “At the end of the day, we saved time and money by not creating this large data set.”
 ```

-Reducing the number of sentences was important to ensure that model training remained fast and running the model is efficient.
-However, it is also important for another reason: Witty explicitly takes a highly supervised/rule based approach in order to [actively manage bias](https://www.witty.works/en/blog/is-chatgpt-able-to-generate-inclusive-language).
-This means reducing the number of sentences was also very important to reduce the effort in manually reviewing the training sentences.
+Reducing the number of sentences was essential to ensure that model training remained fast and that running the model was efficient.
+However, it was also necessary for another reason: Witty explicitly takes a highly supervised/rule-based approach to [actively manage bias](https://www.witty.works/en/blog/is-chatgpt-able-to-generate-inclusive-language).
+Reducing the number of sentences is very important to reduce the effort in manually reviewing the training sentences.

 - #### **Get guidance on selecting the right ML models.**
-One major challenge for Witty Works was to deploy a model with very low latency.
-No one is expecting to wait for 3 minutes to get suggestions to improve one’s text!
+One major challenge for Witty Works was deploying a model with low latency.
+No one expects to wait 3 minutes to get suggestions to improve one’s text!
 Both Hugging Face and Witty Works experimented with a few sentence transformers models and settled for [mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) combined with logistic regression and KNN.

 After a first test on Google Colab, the Hugging Face experts guided Witty Works on deploying the model on Azure.
 No optimization was necessary as the model was fast enough.